 After cleaning, dry the panel using a lint-free , absorbent, soft cloth and assure that there should be zero water left on the panels.
 Before continuing with the next step, allow the paneling to completely dry naturally.

 After the panels are completely dry, utilize a 120-grit (medium-coarse) sandpaper for the initial sanding process.
 This will eliminate any surface bumps and other irregularities.

-If you want the surface to be completely smooth, you can fill indentations using wood putty beforehand, then allow it to dry and cure.
+If you want the surface to be completely smooth, you can fill indentations using wood putty or wood filler beforehand, then allow it to dry and cure.